AdobeDocs/campaign-classic.en/help/technotes/using/ims-migration.md

 ---
 # Migration of Campaign technical operators to Adobe Developer Console {#migrate-tech-users-to-ims}

 As part of the effort to reinforce security and authentication process, starting with Campaign Classic v7.3.5, the authentication process to Campaign Classic is being improved.
 Technical operators should now use the [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"} to connect to Campaign.
-Learn more about the new server to server authentication process in [Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/){target="_blank"}. **Adobe recommends to perform this migration starting Campaign v7.3.5 to be able to migrate smoothly to Campaign v8.**
+Learn more about the new server to server authentication process in [Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/){target="_blank"}. **Adobe recommends to perform this migration in v7 to be able to migrate smoothly to Campaign v8.**

 A technical operator is a Campaign user profile which has been explicitly created for API integration.
 This article details the steps required to migrate a technical operator to a technical account via the Adobe Developer console.